La Rosa di Bagdad: Plot

 The ministers attempt to find Amin's trail, but take a break at a crystal stream and drink the water there.
 However, Burk places a spell on the water, turning the old ministers into babies.
 The woman who gathers water there cradles them, singing a lullaby to them.

-Vowing not to let Calina die in vein, Amin tears off part of a sleeping Burk's cloak, trying his best not to wake him up, and flies out of the palace.
+Vowing not to let Calina die in vain, Amin tears off part of a sleeping Burk's cloak, trying his best not to wake him up, and flies out of the palace.
 The magician wakes up and is informed about his cloak, and takes off after Amin.
 The two engage in an air duel, and after Burk takes the torn part of his cloak back, Amin falls into a stream.
 Burk attempts to find Amin, but with no luck.
 Amin comes out of the river, only to find that Zeila had become infatuated with Jafar and is wearing the magic ring.
 Heartbroken, he calls to his old beggar friend Fatima, who gives him Aladdin's lamp as a parting gift.
 Amin rubs the lamp, and a genie comes out.
 Amin wishes to see his mother, but first, the genie takes them both to Jafar's palace to face Burk one last time.
 With Burk defeated, the messenger has returned to life, the magic ring disintegrated, and the ministers are old men again.
 The genie has also resurrected Calina, making Amin happy.

 Back at Oman's palace, Zeila admits that she loves Amin to Jafar, who is about to have his guard take Zeila as prisoner.
 Amin arrives in time to save Zeila, and, with a little help from the genie, he uses his snake charmer's flute to lure Jafar and his guard to dance into the river.

 With Zeila and Amin together again, peace is restored in Baghdad.
 The city rejoiced upon celebrating the marriage of Princess Zeila and Amin.
 As the narrator of the story puts it, love triumphed over hate, right over wrong, and good over evil.